FlowPay/client-openapi/docs/request_to_pay.md

 - Combine with attachments for richer payer context (e.g., PDF invoice).
 - Rely on `callbackUrl` + `GET /payment-requests/{id}` for authoritative status.

-## Attachments and PDF receipt — How it works
+## Attachments and PDF receipt — example

 - Two kinds of attachments: `attachments` (visible to payer at checkout) and `privateAttachments` (compliance‑only, not shown to payer).
 - Upload options: multipart/form‑data (preferred) or JSON with base64 data.